jkmin687/SePurity-Vendor-Risk-Assessment-Project/07_monitoring_SOP/Monitoring_SOP.md

 # Monitoring SOP — SePurity, Inc.

 This step describes how SePurity will continue to oversee its vendors after the initial assessment.
 The risk register and remediation plan are valuable, but risks do not stay static.
-Vendors evolve, new subprocessors are added, and regulations shift.
+The landscape is fluid, as vendors evolve, new subprocessors are added, and regulations shift.
 Monitoring makes sure SePurity stays ahead of these changes.

 ---